Sugar Prices Fall on Rain Forecast for Brazil

 Continue Reading Below

-Raw sugar for October delivery dropped 1% to 13.84 cents a pound on the ICE Futures U.S. exchange.
+Raw sugar for October delivery dropped 1.7% to settle at 13.74 cents a pound on the ICE Futures U.S. exchange.

 According to the forecasts, the precipitation will begin as isolated to scattered showers during the early to middle part of this week and then increase.
 Daily rainfall through midday Friday will vary from a trace to 8 millimeters with a poor distribution favoring Parana, Sao Paulo and a few locations in both Minas Gerais and Rio de Janeiro.